axill86/service-template/README.md

 Some boilerplate can be used for future projects
 ## Requirements
 - Sample application which is build in [docker](https://www.docker.com/)
-- Uses gnu make to assemble
+- Uses gnu make to build & run & test